ax-va/Learning-Rust-Klabnik-Nichols-2023/11--automated-tests/README.md

 In Rust: put unit tests in the `src` directory in each file with the code that the unit tests are testing, and annotate the module with `#[cfg(test)]`.

 The `#[cfg(test)]` annotation on the tests module tells Rust to compile and run the test code only when you run `cargo test`, not when you run `cargo build`.
-This saves compile time and saves space in the resultant compiled artifact when you run `cargo build`.
+So using the `cargo build` command saves compile time and space in the resultant compiled artifact.

 The attribute `cfg` stands for configuration and tells Rust that the following item should only be included given a certain configuration option.